mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

     The possibility is briefly mention, and a link to the relevant proposal is given:
     http://www.haskell.org/haskellwiki/Superclass_defaults

     This proposal, and mine, play quite nicely with constraint synonyms - instance templates can have a compound class constraint in the type argument.

     Where this proposal falls flat is that it still relies on the defaulting system as its mechanism, leading to strange things:

     > If both Class1 and Class2 have a default implementation, and Class1 is a
     > (indirect) superclass of Class2, then the default from Class1 is ignored.

     Also, by trying to wedge superclass defaults into the existing syntax, we end up with a ton of funky restrictions:

     > Subject to the constraint that:
     > * No class appears more than once in the list.
     > * The arguments to each class are the same.
     > * ... the superclass relation gives a connected acyclic graph with a single source, the most specific class in the hierarchy.

     This is also a weakness in the Strathyclyde Haskell Enhancement's implementation of default superclass instances.

+  - Here's a design goal from the superclass instances write-up.
+It's given as the reason that an "Opt-In" scheme such as this is undesirable.

+    > Design goal 1: a class C can be re-factored into a class C with a
+    > superclass, without disturbing any clients.

+    I think that this is still quite possible with the Opt-In scheme, we just need to make instance declarations potentially mean something quite different than before.
+The earlier, record-based example would be the result of de-sugaring:

+    ```haskell
+    instance Enum Float where
+      toEnum   = fromIntegral
+      fromEnum = fromInteger . truncate
+    ```

+    If this sugar were implemented, then /all/ instances of Enum would pass through this.
+This can allow us to split up classes without breaking code (preventing the pain of things like the Eq / Show / Num split-up).

 * Class defaults are broken.